 I could not do all this terrific work without my crew, they are simply the best.
 "Caring for your home as though it were mine" has been my motto since I started the business.
 If you have ever hired a service company in this town, it's a concept lost on most workers, especially in these times of explosive building growth.
 I hire veterans and I'm proud to say that Suva Tile was awarded Patriot Partner recognition by Gary Herbert, the Governor of Utah in 2016.

 Should you decide to hire Suva Tile, be aware that we are different.
 We will show up on time.
 We will leave your home as clean as we found it.
 We will answer your questions.
 We will treat you and your property with respect.
-That's not just talk, Suva Tile has won the Houzz.com Best of Houzz Service Award three years in a row for 2015, 2016 and 2017 with over 31 Five Star reviews.
+That's not just talk, Suva Tile has won the Houzz.com Best of Houzz Service Award four years in a row for 2015, 2016, 2017 & 2018 with over 40 Five Star reviews.
 That's what I would expect of someone coming into my home to work...and I think you should too!
 That's just how we do business.